Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI: Methodology

 \subsection{Procedure}

-The participants in all three studies completed the study using an online survey tool (Qualtrics).
-After giving consent, the participants begin the study and are instructed to consider three design problems about UAVs with different design requirements.
-For each design problem, the design options are shown in three different types of design representation modalities, namely, visual rendering, numerical performance data with data visualization, and visual rendering with numerical performance data and data visualization.
-The participants are informed that the designs are automatically generated by an AI system and that we need their expertise to evaluate and determine the feasibility of these solutions.
+Participants completed the study using an online survey tool (Qualtrics).
+After giving consent, participants began the study and were instructed to consider three design problems about UAVs with different design requirements, with design options shown in different modalities.
+Participants are informed that the designs are automatically generated by an AI system and that we need their expertise to evaluate the feasibility of these solutions.
 The participants are also informed that the designs are tested in an advanced simulator, but they still need to utilize their engineering experience and knowledge to evaluate the designs, considering real-world scenarios.
-The study then asks the participant to choose the most optimal drone design from the provided list of design options (see Appendix B) with respect to several design restrictions.
-For each design selection, the survey also asks the participants to briefly explain their choice in the form of a textual response.
+The study then asks the participant to choose the most optimal drone design from the provided list of options and briefly explain their choice in a textual response.